-I am currently a 5th year PhD student in the Department of Economics at Columbia University.
+I am currently a rising 6th year PhD student in the Department of Economics at Columbia University.

 My CV is linked here.